Information Literacy (IL) Support

 - A mention of the librarian/embedded program in the syllabus and a 5-minute introduction visit at the beginning of the term

-- A discussion board in Blackboard monitored by the librarian
+- A discussion board in Canvas monitored by the librarian

 - Between 3-5 visits, shorter than the IL Sessions and scaffolded to target specific skills at the point of need